dstore-dbap/LumberMill/README.md

 For better performance I recommend running GambolPutty with pypy.
 Tested with pypy-2.0.2, pypy-2.2.1, pypy-2.3 and pypy-2.4.
 For IPC ZeroMq is used instead of the default multiprocessing.Queue.
 This resulted in nearly 3 times of the performance with multiprocessing.Queue.

+For a small how-to running GambolPutty, Elasticsearch and Kibana on CentOS, feel free to visit http://www.netprojects.de/collect-visualize-your-logs-with-gambolputty-and-elasticsearch-on-centos/.

-To give a short introduction of how GambolPutty works, here is a sample configuration:
+To give a short introduction of how GambolPutty works, here is a sample configuration.
+Its receiving apache and nginx access logs via syslog messages from a syslog server and msgpacked events from [python-beaver](https://github.com/josegonzalez/python-beaver) and stores them in an elasticsearch backend.

     # Sets number of parallel GambolPutty processes.
     - Global: